 David Weller’s Role in the Bardstown Rifle ©

-Foreword: Among Kentucky’s nine gunmaking schools, the Bardstown School in/around Nelson County was known for producing the most highly decorated rifles.
-Gunsmith Jacob Rizer was instrumental in the development of the Bardstown rifle, but it was during his partnership with David Weller when the Bardstown rifle’s artistic development blossomed after the War of 1812.
+Foreword: Among Kentucky’s nine gunmaking schools, the Bardstown School centered round Nelson County was known for producing the most highly decorated rifles in the state.
+Gunsmith Jacob Rizer was instrumental in the development of the Bardstown rifle, but it was during his partnership years with David Weller that the Bardstown rifle’s artistic enhancements blossomed after the War of 1812.
 Rizer was the master, but Weller was a close second in the quality of his work.
 The story of the Bardstown rifle is incomplete without the contributions of David Weller.

 Weller’s Background: When Rizer arrived in Bardstown in 1806, the Weller family had already been in Nelson County for ten years and David Weller was fourteen years old, the usual age for an apprenticeship.
 Earlier Maryland connections between the Rizer and Weller families suggest Weller was apprenticed to Rizer.
 Weller completed his training in 1813 and in July of that year opened a gun shop in Louisville with partner John Greenawalt.
 The next year both Weller and Greenawalt enlisted in the American army for service in the War of 1812 and took part in the Battle of New Orleans in January of 1815.
 It is unknown if Weller returned to Louisville, but later that year he was back in Bardstown and went into partnership with Jacob Rizer.
 The “Rizer & Weller” partnership lasted until 1826 when Weller left for Elizabethtown in nearby Hardin County to work independently.
 He worked at Elizabethtown until his premature death from cholera in 1847.

 Impact on Bardstown Rifles: No signed Jacob Rizer rifle with a Bardstown-style patchbox has been documented before Weller’s arrival in 1815.
-Two early pre-partnership rifles signed “J. Rizer” are known, and both are plain guns without a patchbox.
+Several early pre-partnership full-stocked rifles signed “J. Rizer” are known, and they are plain guns without a patchbox.
 But during the Rizer & Weller partnership years of 1815-1826, most rifles had a Bardstown style patchbox.
-Subtle differences are seen in patchboxes made by Rizer when compared to those by Weller, but the overall design is the same.
-Those differences include the engraving around screw heads, depth of piercing in finial, shading of engraved scrolls, and tightness of serpentine lines bordering patchbox lids.
+Subtle differences are seen in patchboxes made by Rizer when compared to those by Weller, but the overall design was the same.
+Those differences include the engraving around screw heads, depth of finial piercing, shading of engraved scrolls, and tightness of serpentine lines bordering patchbox lids.
 Maryland influences are seen in the patchbox design, since both men came from Maryland, but without a surviving pre-partnership patchbox by Rizer, individual contributions remain unclear.
-Rizer was trained in Maryland and later trained Weller, so he must have had the greater impact on patchbox design.
-But the traditional Bardstown patchbox did not appear until after Weller became Rizer’s partner, so Weller undoubtedly had an influence the final design.
+Rizer was trained in Maryland and later trained Weller, so he probably had the greater impact on patchbox design.
+But the traditional Bardstown patchbox did not appear until after Weller became Rizer’s partner, so Weller undoubtedly influenced its final design.

 Figure No.1b: The patchbox on Weller’s best-known rifle has his typical deeply pierced finial with simple tip and his vine engraving on the lid.
 Weller’s forestock inlays were purely decorative, being located between barrel wedges rather than at the wedges.
 Author’s collection.